-A Different Approach to Content Justification
+A Different Approach to Content Strategy and Justification

 B2B content marketers must continually defend budgets and tactics, especially content investments, by proving performance.